Vision-iOS/Documentation/README.md

 Users were divided into:
 - Inexperienced: users totally inexperienced in the use of new technologies or applications.
 - General: intermediate users able to understand the operation of an application without too many pretensions.
-- Experts: users able to quickly assimilate the correct use of an application and / or technology.
+- Experts: users able to quickly assimilate the correct use of an application and/or technology.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116423910-6376c200-a841-11eb-8f4e-5d8877229f71.png">